MattRoss34/nice-config/docs/spring-cloud-config.md

 #### Cloud Config Client Retry

-If you'd like spring-cloud-config to retry connecting to your cloud config server after a failure, set the bootstrap property `spring.cloud.config.retry.enabled: true`, in addition to setting `fail-fast` to true (see above).
-When retry is enabled, spring-cloud-config will retry the config server connection based on the retry configuration you provide, or based on the default configuration.
+If you'd like nice-config to retry connecting to your cloud config server after a failure, set the bootstrap property `spring.cloud.config.retry.enabled: true`, in addition to setting `fail-fast` to true (see above).
+When retry is enabled, nice-config will retry the config server connection based on the retry configuration you provide, or based on the default configuration.
 Below are the retry properties and their defaults.
 See the API specs further down for details.

 - `spring.cloud.config.retry.enabled`: false
 - `spring.cloud.config.retry.max-attempts`: 6